-All systems should undergo a major revision, which may be required anyway in order to update the electronic systems to the specific elements of the future programming period:
+December'14 update evaluation confirmed that all systems should still undergo a major revision, which may be required anyway in order to update the electronic systems to the specific elements of the programming period 2014-2020:

 - 1. Improvement of the portfolio of predefined reports, in order to produce those reports that the users need.
-SMIS needs mostly that improvement. - Improvement of features/functionality and data structures, in order to become more useroriented.
-All systems should try to provide more useful features for their users, allowing them to save working time while using the systems and to reduce the risk of human errors. - 3.
-SMIS and MIS-ETC should be improved in their user interface (at least for the most important or complex forms currently userd) in order to provide: easier understanding, better overview of data in the system, easier retrieving of needed data, etc. - 4.
-SMIS, ActionWeb and MIS-ETC should ensure enough control mechanisms to allow timely identification of errors existing in the system. - 5.
-SPCDR should revise its mechanisms of validation in order to cover all relevant input data in a reliable manner. - Improvement of mechanisms for help-desk and technical assistance for SMIS and ActionWeb is necessary, in order to reduce the rate of minor incidents and to improve the response time in case of incident (at all levels where the system is used).
+The SMIS constitutes the system that needs mostly that improvement. - 2.
+Improvement of features/functionality and data structures, in order to become more useroriented.
+All systems should try providing more useful features for their users, allowing them to save working time while using the systems and to reduce the risk of human errors. - 3.
+SMIS should be improved in its user interface (at least for the most important or complex forms currently used) in order to provide: easier understanding, better overview of data in the system, easier retrieving of needed data, etc. - 4.
+SMIS and ActionWeb should ensure enough control mechanisms to allow timely identification of errors existing in the system. - 5.
+SPCDR should revise its mechanisms of validation in order to cover all relevant input data in a reliable manner. - 6.
+Improvement of mechanisms for help-desk and technical assistance for SMIS and ActionWeb is necessary, in order to reduce the rate of minor incidents and to improve the response time in case of incident (at all levels where the system is used).

-General recommendations for all electronic systems
+General recommendations for all evaluated electronic systems

-- Ensuring continuous software development support, especially for MySMIS, SMIS and MIS-ETC (which could be brought under the same ownership as SMIS in order to concentrate the efforts): - a.
+- 1. Ensuring continuous software development support, especially for MySMIS and SMIS: - a.
 Quick repair of software deficiencies claimed by the users. - b.
-Improvement of support provided to the various programmes, especially for their specific needs. - c.
-Quick update to the changes in the real world environment. - 2.
-Ensuring continuous training of all users: - a.
-Introductory training for new users (to be repeated every certain periods of time). - b.
-Second training for existing users, for refreshing knowledge on less obvious features (needed for more complex systems). - c.
-Advanced training for specific categories of users (advanced features of the system and methods of solving certain complex tasks).
+Improvement of support provided to the various programmes, especially for their specific needs. - Quick update to the changes in the real world environment.